| | | | |

 Tips and tricks for making the best cheese-stuffed Turkish Rolls – Borek

-Roll the phyllo pastry tightly closed around the stuffing to prevent the cheese from oozing out during frying.
+Roll the phyllo pastry sheets tightly closed around the sigara boregi filling to prevent the cheese from oozing out during frying.
+It will make the crispy phyllo rolls into the best savory pastries!

 If you’re making borek in a tray: Always Slice before baking – Slicing the borek pastry before it goes into the oven will make cutting and serving much easier.
 Simply slice the dough into your ideal portion sizes when you finish layering your borek.
 Then you can just follow your pre-cut lines when you’re ready to serve.